CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 The most important ATI CAL note is PROGINFO that holds important data for runtime execution, like register usage, UAV usage, floating point setup.

+A `.data` section inside kernel is usable section and holds same zeroes.

 ## Layout of the source code

 The CLRX assembler allow to use one of two ways to configure kernel setup: